HaykEkizyan/TicTacToe/README.md

 # myFirstGame
-The game Tic Tac Toe
+The game Tic Tac Toe.
 It was created using HTML5, CSS3, JS / ES6